| SOCIETY. A society is a number of persons united together by mutual

 being kept in one particular place, and therefore not generally accessible, are

+seldom used.
 SOUS SEING PRIVE.
 An act sous seingprive, in Louisiana and by the

 French law, is an act or contract evidenced by writing under the private